 To run ads on search engines like Google, you place bids for your ad to display in particular search queries.
 In other words, you compete with other advertisers for a keyword.
 But did you know that you can also compete against yourself without knowing it?
 It’s called keyword cannibalization.

-Before your ad competes with others in an automated keyword auction, an internal auction between your own keywords takes place within your Google ads account.
-Google needs to know how your ads rank among each other before it can rank them among ads by other businesses targeting the same keyword.
+Before your ad competes with others in an automated keyword auction, an internal auction between your own keywords/relevant keywords takes place within your Google ads account.
+Google search needs to know how your ads rank among each other before it can rank them among ads by other businesses targeting the same keyword.

 Because we live in an age of infobesity, where everyone overloads the amount of information on the web in an attempt to rank on top, it’s easy to fall victim to keyword cannibalization without realizing it.
 To help you avoid it, this article will go over what exactly keyword cannibalization is in pay-per-click (PPC) advertising, why it’s bad, its 3 different types, and steps you can take to avoid it.

-Of course, it’s only keyword cannibalization if the intent behind the multiple ads is the same—to direct leads to a particular landing page etc. If you run different ads that share a keyword but have different goals, this is not keyword cannibalization (though you might consider consolidating your ad campaign goals).
+Of course, it’s only keyword cannibalization if the intent behind the multiple pages/multiple ads is the same—to direct leads to a particular landing page etc. If you run different ads that share a keyword but have different goals, this is not keyword cannibalization (though you might consider consolidating your ad campaign goals).

 Keyword cannibalization is nearly always unintentional.
 Essentially, you’re asking the ad platform’s algorithms to rank your competing ads.
 Often, one ad has higher ranking signals than another and will win the ad space.
 However, if there is no clear winner, none of the ads will rank as well as they might have, ruining each other’s ability to perform.